 Goal 2.
-The Program will prepare individuals to become professionally competent in the areas of medical nutrition therapy, nutrition/food management, public health nutrition, and personalized nutrition and counseling.
+Graduates will be professionally competent in the areas of medical nutrition therapy, nutrition/food management, public health nutrition, and personalized nutrition and counseling.

 Objective 2-A. At least 85% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
 The rolling 3-year average for this objective is at least 98% for full-time, part-time, and ISPP tracks.